myproxy-retrieve(1) MyProxy myproxy-retrieve(1)

 Specifies the hostname(s) of the myproxy-server(s).
 Multiple

-hostnames may be specified in a comma-separated list.
-This
+number, may be specified in a comma-separated list.
+This option

-option is required if the MYPROXY_SERVER environment variable is
+is required if the MYPROXY_SERVER environment variable is not

-not defined.
-If specified, this option overrides the
+defined.
+If specified, this option overrides the MYPROXY_SERVER

 -p port, --psport port